ARTICLE

 2. Internal Page User Testing

 Similar to homepage testing, but instead chose one of your most visited internal pages.
-To conduct this type of test:
+Before the test, define something that a visitor might be looking for that would take that to that page.

-Share the URL with each of those four to five people (preferably from your target audience) via email right before your scheduled time to talk.
+As the above, recruit four to five people (preferably from your target audience)

-Give them a scenario that describes what they were looking for, with what question in mind, when they found your site, and tell them to click on the URL you send.
+After greeting them, give them a scenario that describes what they are looking for, with what question in mind, and tell them they found your site when looking for answers.
+And then tell them to click on the URL you send.

-Wrap up by seeing if they can tell you what organization wrote the information and what that organization does.
+Wrap up by seeing if they can tell you what organization is behind the page they’re looking at and what that organization does.

 This is a good quick test of both whether your important internal pages are providing expected information, and how easily people can find out about your organization when they land (as is common) on a page other than the homepage.